rouleaup88/item-inspector/README.md

 Item Inspector is a userscript for www.wanikani.com

-This repository (will) contain the Item Inspector code and associated data files.
+This repository contain the Item Inspector code and associated data files.

-Licensing:
+The Item Inspector script is

+WaniKani Item Inspector.user.js

+The following files are lzma compressed versions of mwil Keisei Semantic-Phonetic composition data bases.

+kanji_esc.json.compressed
+phonetic_esc.json.compressed
+wk_kanji_esc.json.compressed

+The original files are at https://github.com/mwil/wanikani-userscripts

+The following file is the lzma compressed version of Lars Yencken visually similar database

+stroke_edit_dist_esc.json.compressed

+The original file is at https://github.com/mwil/wanikani-userscripts

+For information about lzma compression in Item Inspector see https://github.com/rouleaup88/Kanji-stroke-order

+<b>Licensing</b>:

 Item Inspector is released under either the GPLV3 or the MIT license with these restrictions and exceptions.